AIOS: LLM Agent Operating System: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This paper introduces AIOS, a novel architecture designed to serve LLM-based agents.
-Within this architecture, we design and implement an AIOS kernel that isolates resources and LLM-specific services from agent applications for management.
-Additionally, we develop the AIOS-Agent SDK to facilitate the usage of the functionalities provided by the AIOS kernel for agent applications.
-Experimental results demonstrate that AIOS not only maintains, but can also improve agent performance on standard benchmarks.
-Furthermore, AIOS significantly accelerates overall execution time, improves system throughput, and exhibits scalability as the number of concurrent agents increases.
-We hope that the insights and methodologies shared in this work will contribute to both AI and systems research, fostering a more cohesive, effective, and efficient ecosystem for serving LLM-based agents.
-We believe future research can explore innovative directions built upon AIOS to refine and expand AIOS architecture to better meet the evolving requirements of developing and deploying LLM-based AI agents.
+This paper introduces AIOS, an architecture serving LLM-based agents through an innovative kernel that isolates resources and LLM services from agent applications.
+The complementary AIOS SDK enables agent applications to leverage kernel functionalities efficiently.
+Experimental validation confirms AIOS maintains or enhances agent performance on standard benchmarks while significantly accelerating execution time, improving system throughput, and demonstrating scalability with increasing concurrent agent loads.
+We envision this work catalyzing future innovations that refine and expand the architecture to address evolving requirements for developing and deploying LLM-based agents.